Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/6 CFU/7 CS  Lower Level - Asymmetric encryption.md

 4. **Compare:** The signature is valid **if and only if** the recovered $\text{EM}'$ is identical to the `EM_expected`.

+Fun fact: Tampered means changed by the adversary, Forgery means successfully tampered

 ### Security Flaws of v1.5

 - **Deterministic:** The biggest flaw is that the padding is deterministic.
 This opens it up to practical attacks.

 - **Vulnerability:** It is vulnerable to **padding oracle attacks**.
 An attacker can trick a server into verifying modified signatures and, based on whether the server reports a "valid" or "invalid" signature, progressively forge a signature without ever knowing the private key.

-- **Status:** Due to these flaws, it is deprecated for new applications but is still widely used in legacy systems like TLS 1.2, S/MIME, and older code-signing standards.
+- **Status:** Due to these flaws, it is deprecated for new applications but is still widely used in legacy systems like TLS 1.2, [[S-MIME|S/MIME]], and older [[Code-Signing]] standards.

 ---